slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - Best leaders are leaders that grew up in the hierarchy.
 - People seek leadership because they want autonomy and influence.
 Influence is more powerful than money.
 The reason millionaires are depressed is that they don’t know the difference.

+> *"He who does not desire power is fit to hold it."
+-- Plato [-427]*

 > *"To lead an orchestra, you must turn your back on the crowd."
 -- Aristotle [-384]*

+> *"An army of sheep led by a lion is better than an army of lions led by a sheep."
+-- Alexander the great [-357]*

+> *"Raise your words, not your voice.
+It is rain that grows flowers not thunders."
+-- Rumi [1207]*

 > *"If you wish to control others you must control yourself."
 -- Miyamoto Musashi [1584]*